positiveviking/ha-gismeteo/README.md

 >   The wind bearing as an angle.
 >
 > **wind_bearing_2**\
->   The wind bearing as text.
+>   The wind bearing as human-readable text.
 >
 > **cloud_coverage**\
 >   Cloud coverage as a percentage.